|Home||About Us||Prices||Start the Process||Help Center||Call 800 928-7713 (8am-4pm PDT M-F)|

 Couples that decide to divorce sometimes find that they need to file for bankruptcy in order to get a fresh start for one or both of them.
 If you have financial problems, you should make an appointment to speak to an attorney in your state that specializes in bankruptcy law.
 When you're anticipating divorce, the timing of the bankruptcy filing is important.
 For example, if you need to file a joint bankruptcy so that both spouses can discharge some or all of their debts, you will need to postpone your divorce until the bankruptcy is complete.

-Additionally, settlement agreements aren't binding on your creditors so while a joint debt may be allocated to one spouse in the divorce, creditors have the right to seek payment from either or both spouses on joint debts unless you discharge the debt in bankruptcy.
+Additionally, settlement agreements aren't binding on your creditors so while a joint debt may be allocated to one spouse in the divorce, creditors have the right to seek payment from either or both spouses on joint debts unless you discharge the debt in bankruptcy or pay it in full.
 Also keep in mind that divorce settlement agreements cannot be discharged in bankruptcy.
 One of the worst things that can happen is for a spouse to agree to take on certain debts in the divorce agreement only to discover later that he or she simply cannot afford them.
 Because settlement agreements cannot be discharged in bankruptcy, that spouse will remain stuck with these bills.
 For these reasons, a joint bankruptcy filing before the divorce may be very advantageous for both spouses.